Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Some health problems can cause pain or bleeding in the uterus.
-These problems can sometimes be helped by medication.
+These problems can sometimes be helped by medicine.
 Or surgery may be done that keeps the uterus intact.
-But sometimes, the best way to relieve pain and bleeding is to remove the uterus.
-This is called laparoscopic hysterectomy.
+But sometimes, the best way to relieve pain and bleeding is to remove the uterus using laparoscopic hysterectomy.
 It’s done using small incisions.

+Endometriosis.
 Endometriosis is the growth of the uterine lining outside of the uterus.
 This tissue can lead to scarring (adhesions).
 This scarring occurs inside the pelvic cavity.
-This can cause abnormal bleeding and severe pain.
+This can cause severe pain.

 Abnormal bleeding may be due to other causes.
 These include: